-As at May 8, 2023, there were 55,265,336 issued and outstanding common shares of the Corporation.
+As at May 2, 2025, there were 56,065,836 issued and outstanding common shares of the Corporation.
 Each common share entitles the holder thereof to one vote.
-The Corporation has fixed May 8, 2023 as the record date (the "Record Date") for the purpose of determining shareholders entitled to receive notice of the Meeting.
-Pursuant to the Canada Business Corporations Act ("CBCA"), the Corporation is required to prepare, no later than ten days after the Record Date, an alphabetical list of shareholders entitled to vote as of the Meeting and an alphabetical list of shareholders entitled to vote as of the Record Date, in both cases showing the number of shares held by each shareholder.
+The Corporation has fixed May 2, 2025, as the record date (the "Record Date") for the purpose of determining shareholders entitled to receive notice of the Meeting.
+Pursuant to the Canada Business Corporations Act ("CBCA"), the Corporation is required to prepare, no later than ten days after the Record Date, an alphabetical list of shareholders entitled to receive notice of the Meeting and an alphabetical list of shareholders entitled to vote as of the Record Date, in both cases showing the number of shares held by each shareholder.
 A shareholder whose name appears on the latter list is entitled to vote the shares shown opposite their name at the Meeting.
-The list of shareholders is available for inspection during usual business hours at the head office of the Corporation, 89 Belsize Drive, Toronto, Ontario, M4S 1L3, and at the Meeting.
+The list of shareholders is available for inspection during usual business hours at the head office of the Corporation, 86 - 14th Street, Rouyn-Noranda, Québec J9X 2J1, and at the Meeting.
 Only shareholders of record as at the close of business on the Record Date will receive notice of, and be entitled to attend and vote at, the Meeting.
 A shareholder of record on the Record Date will be entitled to vote those shares included in the list of shareholders entitled to vote at the Meeting prepared as at the Record Date, even though the shareholder may subsequently dispose of his or her shares.
 No shareholder who has become a shareholder after the Record Date will be entitled to vote his or her shares at the Meeting or any adjournment(s) thereof.